tsantanadev/tsantanadev.github.io/_posts/2024-10-04-kubernetes-cpu-units.md

 ## Conclusion

-In Kubernetes, CPU resources are measured in **millicores**, where **1000m** equals 1 full CPU (or 1 vCPU in cloud environments).
-A container's CPU usage is thus a fraction of a full CPU core, allowing for highly flexible and granular control of resource allocation.
-Understanding these terms will help you optimize your containerized applications and make better decisions when setting resource limits.
+In Kubernetes, CPU resources are measured in millicores, where 1000m equals 1 full CPU core (or 1 vCPU in cloud environments).
+CPU limits dictate how much processing time a container can use within a 100ms cycle.
+For instance, a container with 1000m can use 100% of a CPU core during that cycle, while a container with 500m will only use 50ms of CPU time out of the 100ms cycle.

+When a container's CPU limit exceeds 1000m (such as 1500m), Kubernetes will allocate full usage of one CPU core and distribute the excess (e.g., 50%) to another core, allowing the container to leverage multiple CPU cores for more processing power.

+By understanding and correctly configuring CPU requests and limits, you can ensure your applications run efficiently while making optimal use of available resources.
+This helps prevent over-utilization or under-utilization of CPU resources, improving performance and cost management in your Kubernetes environment.

 ---